Chair of the Governing Board, Remuneration Committee and Vice Chair of the Search & Governance Committee

 A Chartered Management accountant Richard also holds a degree in Production Engineering and Management from Loughborough University.

 Chair of the Human Resources Committee and Member of the Remuneration Committee

 Philip Turner recently retired from being Senior Partner at Waddington and Son Solicitors.
 He had spent over 24 years at the firm after joining on a traineeship and continues to work for them as a Senior Consultant.
 Philip specialises in Criminal Law.

 Philip has been a Burnley College Governor since 1993.

-Vice Chair of Human Resources Committee, Member of The Audit and Search & Governance Committees
+Chair of the Curriculum & Standards Committee, Vice Chair of Human Resources Committee and Member of Audit and Search & Governance Committees

 Paul Ragnall joined the College’s Governing Board in March 2011.
 Paul works at the National Pensions Service and has held a number of roles over the past 30 years including benefit delivery, Human Resources, Health and Safety and the Job Centre Plus.
 Until recently, Paul was the Deputy Manager of the Department for Work and Pensions and has now taken up a national role in relation to health and safety and elements of the human resources function.

 Guy Thomas left aerospace manufacturing group Kaman UK in May 2014 after six years of managing three subsidiary businesses within the organisation, first as Group Finance Director and then taking a new role as Group Managing Director in January 2010.
 He is now a self employed consultant providing specialist services support to small and midsized corporates.